Love is blind

-Cotuit Center for the Arts is transformed into a New York City jazz club for the East Coast premiere of “Love is Blind,” opening June 18.
+Cotuit Center for the Arts was transformed into a New York City jazz club for the East Coast premiere of “Love is Blind,” that opened June 18 in 2016.
 Emily Wade Adams, a Nauset High graduate now living in New York City, and producer Ruth Condon of Brave Horse Music bring music inspired by the late Amy Winehouse to life in this one-of-a-kind production.

 Winehouse, who would have been 32 in September, died tragically four years ago, leaving behind a catalog of some of the best music of the last decade.
 From her solo hits to her duets with artists including Tony Bennett, her talent was unparalleled.